 With over 80 restaurants spread across the island, Providenciales has no shortage of delicious alternatives for all your meals.
 Seafood is the staple, perhaps the freshest seafood we have ever tried, but you will certainly find everything from pub food to high-end dining; the world is your oyster.

 Removing the Covering

 Once the body of the snail is out of the large conch shell, you still have some work to do.
 The snail has another shell-like covering that needs to be removed.
 You should be able to pull this second shell off with your hand.
-The snail’s digestive gland needs to be removed before you can cook the snail.
+Don’t forget to remove the snail’s digestive gland before you can cook it!

 Cooking a Conch

 Only after a conch is shelled can it be cooked.
 The shell is not edible and should not be used as any type of food product.
 The conch itself can be cooked in many ways, but most recipes call for you to tenderize the conch meat first since it can be quite rubbery if you don’t.
 It can then be steamed, added to soup or stew, breaded and fried, or sautéed -yum!

 The conch shell is a well-known wind instrument.
 If the shell is still intact, you can boil it for at least 15 minutes to clean it.
 Put the shell in the sun to dry.
 Once the shell is clean and dry, you can practice playing it.